rockscript/rockscript/README.md

 **RockScript does not offer any stability guarantees at this point.**

-We are looking for feedback and use cases.
+We are looking for feedback and use cases:

 [Create an issue](https://github.com/RockScript/server/issues/new) for any question, suggestion or other feedback.
 We really appreciate it.